met-office-ocean/obsoper/README.md

 ### Regular longitude/latitude grids

-Regular spaced longitude/latitude grids can be specified by 1 or 2 dimensional arrays.
+Evenly spaced longitude/latitude grids can be specified by 1 or 2 dimensional arrays.
 If the full 2 dimensional grid is specified then only `grid_longitudes[:, 0]` and `grid_latitudes[0, :]` are used to define the search criteria.

 ```python